Parker191/VBS-Customer-Success-Academy_CSA/docs-site/docs/modules/20-final-assessment-certification.md

 Congratulations on reaching the final module of the VBS Customer Success Academy.

-You have completed the learning journey across customer onboarding, engagement, health management, retention, growth, escalations, reporting, AI-powered workflows, and Customer Success operations.
+You have completed the learning journey across:

+- Customer onboarding
+- Customer engagement
+- Customer health management
+- Retention
+- Growth
+- Escalations
+- Reporting
+- AI-powered workflows
+- Customer Success operations

+This final module validates your knowledge and provides the structured pathway toward VCCSP certification.

 ---

 # 🎓 VCCSP Certification

 The **VBS Certified Customer Success Professional (VCCSP)** certification validates that a learner can apply Customer Success principles, manage customer lifecycle activities, identify risks, communicate professionally, use data and processes effectively, and demonstrate proactive customer ownership.

+---

 ## Certification Components